HMS Saint Lucia: British warship

 Around November, Saint Lucia recaptured the brig Earl St. Vincent, which had been sailing from Dublin to Barbados, and a Swedish schooner.
 The French privateer Harmonie, of Martinique, had captured them three days earlier.
 Saint Lucia was unable to capture the privateer which escaped by throwing her guns overboard and sawing down her gunwales.

 On 25 January 1804, Saint Lucia captured the French privateers Furet and Bijou.
 Furet was out of Guadeloupe.
 She was armed with four guns and had a crew of 45 men.
 Bijou, which Saint Lucia captured off Grenada, was armed with six guns, and had a crew of 60 men, twenty of whom she had put on two prizes.
-The two prizes were the brig Good Intent, which had been sailing from Barbados to Demarara, and which had since retaken, and the schooner Fancy, which had been sailing from Demarara to Barbados.
+The two prizes were the brig Good Intent, which had been sailing from Barbados to Demerara, and which had since retaken, and the schooner Fancy, which had been sailing from Demerara to Barbados.